 You’ve probably heard of the Pareto Principle.
 I want to share a similar – but much more powerful – idea that will change how you think about your business, your health, your relationships and living your life in general.
 This idea will be tricky to implement, but the results will speak for themselves.
 It’s all about getting more out of less.

-The Pareto Principle – aka the “80/20 rule” – It states that most of the outputs in life are generated from a minority of inputs.
-This is generalized to imply that 80% of the results tend to come from 20% of the activities.
+The Pareto Principle – aka the “80/20 rule” – states that most outputs in life are generated from a minority of inputs.
+This is generalized to imply that 80% of results come from 20% of activities.